edamame-load-test/edamame-db-api/README.md

 ### Archiving a test in an AWS S3 Bucket

-`POST /tests/archive/:testName` -> Creates a tar file (that's ultimately a compressed version of a json file) that contains the data of a single load test.
-Subsequently, it uploads the compressed file as an s3 object to the edamame load tests AWS s3 bucket for longer term storage.
+`POST /tests/archive/:testName` -> Creates a tar file that's ultimately a compressed version of .csv files that contain Postgres data associated with one load test that was exported from the Postgres database via COPY SQL statements.
+Subsequently, it uploads the compressed file as an s3 object to an AWS s3 bucket for longer term storage.
 The storage class of the s3 object upload is standard infrequent access, which offers cheaper access relative to some other S3 object storage classes, but also quick retrieval when the user wants to restore the data.
 If a user wants to use AWS Glacier storage instead (for even cheaper AWS cold storage), they can change the storage class of the uploaded load test s3 objects through the AWS CLI or the AWS console.

 Example usage:
 `POST /tests/archive/50kVus`